We overestimate, sometimes.

 What do you think about their response?

-Only 9.5% and 9.3% chose these two statements as their personal attitudes – altogether 18.8%; however, 29.5% and 33.2% perceived these statements as their peers’ attitudes respectively – altogether 62.7% of the total students responded!
+Only 9.5% and 9.3% chose these two statements as their attitudes – altogether 18.8%; however, 29.5% and 33.2% perceived these statements as their peers’ attitudes respectively – altogether 62.7% of the total students responded!

 This is how it happens; reasoning justifies themselves to continue their unhealthy drinking pattern.
 In this study, the researchers found that not only the group with liberal attitudes towards drinking demonstrated false consensus, but they also reported more drinking levels than those with restrictive attitudes.

-In fact, this was not the only study; a series of studies at different universities demonstrated the prevalence of this bias.
+This was not the only study; a series of studies at different universities demonstrated the prevalence of this bias.

-The false consensus among adolescent Smokers: 2009
+The False consensus among Adolescent Smokers: 2009

-• 1= none of my friends smoke
+- 1= none of my friends smoke

-• 2= less than 50% of my friends smoke
+- 2= less than 50% of my friends smoke

-• 3=50% of my friends smoke
+- 3=50% of my friends smoke

-• 4= more than 50% of my friends smoke
+- 4= more than 50% of my friends smoke

-• 5= all of my friends smoke
+- 5= all of my friends smoke

 They found that regular smokers overestimated the prevalence of smoking of their friends significantly higher than friends of nonsmokers’ smoking.